 This city is the capital of Côte d’Azur and often dismissed as being for the rich and the old.
 Recently it has been transformed into a vibrant, cultural city.
 But it’s still difficult to drag yourself from the majestic seafront, the Promenade des Anglais, the old town with its splendid pastel palaces and the labyrinth of funky bars, restaurants and late-night clubs.

-Port Lympia.
 Place Garibaldi is an elegant square that makes you think you have crossed over the border into Italy.
-In the evening grab a table at Café de Turin for some of its celebrated oysters or follow the appetising smells drifts from stalls selling fast food in the narrow streets.
+In the evening, grab a table at Café de Turin for some of its celebrated oysters.
+Or follow the appetising smells drifts from stalls selling fast food in the narrow streets.

 When going to Corsica via Nice, you ride a high-speed watercraft or a ferry leaving from Port Lympia.